“Half the money I spend on advertising is wasted; the trouble is I don’t know which half.”

 Incrementality measurement enables marketers to understand the true impact their marketing strategies have on a customer’s decision to purchase.
 For instance, the performance marketer in the above scenario could have set up an A/B lift test for the campaign and compared performance of the retargeting audience exposed to marketing to a subset of the retargeting audience that was purposefully not exposed.
 This would have enabled them to determine what share of revenue attributed to this already high-intent audience was driven as a result of media, and which share would have happened regardless.
 In doing so, it’s almost certain that the resulting ROI measure would be substantially lower than the initial read of 75:1, potentially even less efficient than the 5:1 standard across other channels.
 However, this would have provided a far more useful ROI metric to measure performance and convincingly prove to the CMO whether the marketing strategy is working.

 With the breadth and depth of data now available in digital marketing, it can be tempting to invest heavily in niche audiences comprised of consumers with a strong natural propensity to purchase for a brand.
 However, without a proper measurement strategy, marketers leave themselves vulnerable to over-investing in tactics that have minimal or no influence in driving incremental business results.
-As the performance marketer experienced, heavy investment toward high-intent, audiences can often lead to illusory results that greatly overstate performance.
+As the performance marketer experienced, heavy investment toward high-intent, hypertargeted audiences can often lead to illusory results that greatly overstate performance.
 This happens because a significant concentration of consumers within these audiences would perform the same action with or without ad exposure, allowing the ad to take credit for an outcome it played no role in driving.
 This is not to suggest that investing in granular, high-propensity audiences is a bad thing.
-In fact, it can be extremely valuable to reach these audiences The key is to do so responsibly with the right measurement plan.
+In fact, it can be extremely valuable to reach these audiences.
+The key is to do so responsibly with the right measurement plan.

 When evaluating and planning a digital media strategy, it’s imperative that marketers ask themselves, “How are we going to measure incremental ROI?”
 Is it by utilizing a test-and-learn approach geared toward driving a quantifiable business outcome?
 If so, great.
 If not, it’s time to develop one.
 Otherwise, marketers run the risk of driving suboptimal results at best, based more on correlation than causation.
 The good news is there’s no shortage of ways to achieve this in the digital marketplace.
 To be successful with any test, keep these important considerations in mind:

-incrementality measurement solutions have their pros and cons, and no one solution will solve for all digital channels.
+All incrementality measurement solutions have their pros and cons, and no one solution will solve for all digital channels.
 The key is to not let perfect be the enemy of the good but rather to define a business goal and utilize an approach that puts you in the best position to measure and optimize performance against that goal.